runipanda/runipanda/README.md

 💻 I’m a **Full-Stack Web Developer** passionate about integrating **IoT, AI, and Robotics** with web technologies, to build smart and impactful projects

-## 🧭 My Philosophy of Life
+## 🧭 My Philosophy

 > The world is made up of two kinds of people: those who work with their hands and those who work with their brains.
 > I’m a **brain worker** — a thinker and a builder.
-I believe in working hard on the invisible — logic, ideas, and systems —  to create something real and impactful.
+I believe in working hard on the invisible — logic, ideas, and systems.
 > My mission is simple: keep learning, keep building, and keep evolving until my work speaks louder than my words.

 ---